theaidran/YTReps/README.md

 # 6_minutes_English_with_Reps
-BBC learning English with repetitions
+Youtube videos player with notes and Anki like reviews.
+Watch eg. BBC learning English videos or yours, make notes and repeat them later.
 Link to the web app: https://theaidran.github.io/6_minutes_English_with_Reps

 ## Overview